Ruslana-Kuzmina/education/up_skill/Business_Analyst_Fundamentals/03-Software_Development_Life_Cycle.md

 - Developers are required to write a lot of technical documentation which delays work.
 - Problems in the system can only be discovered late in the process (during the Testing phase) due to a strict sequence of phases, and there might be little time left for fixing the found issues.

-#### Exemples:
+#### Examples
 Rational Unified Process (RUP) and V-Model

 ### Agile
 Is change-driven and focused on the rapid delivery of the business value

 #### Advantages
-- Is change-driven and focused on the rapid delivery of the business value.
+- Is change-driven and focused on the rapid delivery of the business value
-- Agile accepts a greater level of uncertainty and risk related to the overall solution delivery.
+- Agile accepts a greater level of uncertainty and risk related to the overall solution delivery
-- Iterative development,
+- Iterative development
 - Early feedback
 - Adaptability to changes
-- А Business Analyst work during all projects.
+- А Business Analyst work during all projects
 - Agile does not require a Business Analyst to write formal detailed documentation.
 Instead, is expected to write user stories and acceptance criteria with enough details, leaving enough room for conversations between a team and a Product Owner.